- brainstorming – alone, in a team or with clients,

 - completeness – strategy & problem-solving.

 Of the three uses – brainstorming, planning and completeness, it’s the latter that’s probably most overlooked in a given situation.
-I use a powerful technique that Dave Hunt of Straterjee taught me a couple of years ago.
+I use a powerful technique that Dave Hunt taught me a couple of years ago.

 The idea is to take a problem and break it down in stages, creating a complete list of possibilities at each level.
 If, for instance, your problem/challenge is to generate a higher profit, there are typically only two broad possibilities – to increase your revenue or lower your costs – so you enter this in Freemind: